What is the test for committal at an extradition hearing?

 How best to address this new issue in the context of a confirmation hearing under Section 19 of the Divorce Act?
 (New Brunswick, Canada)

-What is the current state of the law on spousal support?
+What is the current state of the common law when it comes to the interpretation of the doctrine of assumpsit?
 (New Brunswick, Canada)

 X